LSI-UniKonstanz/vanted/README.md

 ### VANTED v2.5.2 release (16/09/2015) ###
 This release contains only minor bugfixes which improve user experience and speed.

-You can download and install this version [here].
+You can download and install this version [here](http://vanted.org).

 ### VANTED v2.5.1 release (06/09/2015) ###
 Important !!!